psaisan/PEAKDIFF/README.md

 # PEAKDIFF

 This python based binformatics pipeline code integrates ATAC-seq and H3K27ac ChIP-seq data for differential analysis of two distinct biological conditions.
 It processes and visualizes ChIP-seq signal intensities around distal ATAC-seq peaks within specified size windows and identifies regions of differential acetylation using DESeq2 (with thresholds of FC > 2 and p-adj < 0.05).
-The code generates scatter plots visualizing the average signal within each peak for both conditions and identifies differentially acetylated peaks.
+The code generates scatter plots visualizing the average signal within each peak for both conditions and color codes differentially acetylated peaks accordingly.

 <img src="./Images/anatomyScatter.PNG" style="border: 0;" />